Autumn inspired science activities

 Rf values can then be calculated by measuring the distance each coloured spot travels up the TLC Plate.
 These can be compared with known Rf values of pigments to identify the components.

-CLEAPSS have a simple procedure for completing this experiment, which can be found on their website and accompanying YouTube Channel.
+CLEAPSS card PP056 Thin Layer Chromatography is a simple procedure for completing this experiment.
+It can be found on their website and accompanying YouTube Channel.
 Please check the procedure and hazards before completing this practical with your students.

 Students could try repeating the procedure using different colours of leaves and can compare their chromatograms.